Al-Jazzazi/CLINMED_dataset/README.md

 - `Corrected Sentence`: The medically correct version of the erroneous sentence
 - `Corrected Text`: The full corrected paragraph including the revised sentence
 - `Important Words`: Key medical terms or clues that determine the presence of the error
-- `Difficulty`: Level of complexity or challenge (Easy, Medium, Hard)
+- `Difficulty`: Level of complexity or challenge (Easy, Medium, or Hard)
-- `Reasoning Type`: Type of reasoning required  (Factual recall, Multi-hop, Single-hop)
+- `Reasoning Type`: Type of reasoning required  (Factual recall, Multi-hop, or Single-hop)

 **Note:**
 The Arabic dataset (`reviewed_ARA.csv` in each split) includes one additional column:

-- `Question Type`: Specifies the nature of the question (Knowledge-based question, or Scenario-based question)
+- `Question Type`: Specifies the nature of the question (Knowledge-based question or Scenario-based question)

 ## 🌐 Languages